-CHRISTIAN SCHOOL EDUCATION PROGRAM Mark Stupka, Ed.D. • Program Chair schools.
+CHRISTIAN SCHOOL EDUCATION PROGRAM

+MARK STUPKA, ED.D. • PROGRAM CHAIR

+The Christian School Education program prepares teachers for the growing needs of Christian elementary, middle, and secondary schools.
 Many parents, churches, and Christian schools have taken seriously the Scriptural command to bring up children in the nurture and admonition of the Lord.